Karan-malli/Task-List-ReactJs/README.md

 This porject allows you to create tasks for you.

-You can add new Tasks
+You can add new Tasks.

 You can edit existing Tasks.

 You can remove one task at a time or all at once.